10. Promulgation of Legal Ethics and Unauthorized Practice of Law Opinions and Rules of Court

 10-3.
 ADVISORY OPINION OR RULE CONSIDERATION BY COUNCIL.

 - Review.
 After considering all materials and written comments, Council may approve, modify, or disapprove any Advisory Opinion or Rule by a majority vote of those present and voting.
 If Council approves or modifies an Advisory Opinion or Rule, it shall be sent to the Court for review along with copies of all public comments.

 - Unauthorized Practice of Law Advisory Opinions.
 If Council concurs by a majority vote of those present and voting that the proposed conduct in any unauthorized practice of law Advisory Opinion constitutes the unauthorized practice of law, the Advisory Opinion shall be sent to the Court for review along with copies of all public comments.

 10-4.
 ADVISORY OPINION OR RULE REVIEW BY THE SUPREME COURT OF VIRGINIA.

 Review.
-After considering all materials submitted to it, the Court shall approve, modify, or disapprove any Advisory Opinion or Rule.
+After considering all materials submitted to it, the Court shall approve, modify, or disapprove any Advisory Opinion or Rule, which shall become a decision of the Court.

 10-5.
 INFORMAL STAFF OPINIONS OF ETHICS COUNSEL.